-The two candles are usually lit by the mothers of the couple, which is most commonly done after the mothers are walked down the aisle and before the wedding party processional.
-During the ceremony, the candles are then taken by the two partners and used to light their marriage candle.
+The two candles are usually lit by the mothers of the couple, which is most commonly done after the mothers have walked down the aisle and before the wedding party processional.
+During the ceremony, the candles are then taken by the two partners and used to light their marriage candles.

 The unity candle ceremony first became popular in the second half of the 20th century in American Christian weddings.
 While the specific origin is unclear, a 1981 episode of General Hospital may have helped to popularize the practice.
 An iconic couple on the program, Luke and Laura, had a unity candle used in their wedding ceremony.